aristanetworks/ownership-voucher-grpc/docs/service-overview.md

 binaries can be directly downloaded from
 <https://github.com/fullstorydev/grpcurl/releases>.

 Subsequent examples use `grpcurl`, where the fields are encoded in JSON.
-A refresher on JSON Mapping may be helpful when trying out the examples.

 ### Getting the Protobuf File